nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-hexadecimal/index.md

 ---
-title: 'How to Convert a Decimal to Hexadecimal and Any Base In-Between'
+title: 'How to Convert a Decimal to Hexadecimal in JavaScript'
 date: '2020-05-22'
-description: ''
+description: 'In this tutorial, you will learn how to convert a decimal to any base between binary and hexadecimal using a Stack data structure with examples in JavaScript. '
-keywords: ['javascript', 'decimal', 'base', 'conversion']
+keywords: ['javascript', 'decimal', 'base', 'convert', 'hexadecimal']
 ---

 ![](./jarednielsen-@TODO.png)

-You don't need to be a math whiz to be a good programmer.
-But there are a handful of mathematical concepts to learn to help you understand how computers work and set yourself up for success in interviews.
-In this tutorial, you will learn how to convert a decmial to any base using a Stack data structure with examples in JavaScript.
+You don't need to be a math whiz to be a good programmer, but there are a handful of mathematical concepts to learn to help you understand how computers work and set yourself up for success in interviews.
+In this tutorial, you will learn how to convert a decimal to any base between binary and hexadecimal using a Stack data structure with examples in JavaScript.

-## Reflection Practice
+## Retrieval Practice

 * What's a stack?